-Our principal accountant for 2011 and 2010 was Deloitte.
+Our principal accountant for 2012 and 2011 was Deloitte.
 The following table shows the fees we paid or accrued for audit services provided by Deloitte for these periods (in thousands of U.S. Dollars).

-Fees 2011 2010
+Fees 2012 2011

-Audit Fees (1) \$ 565.0 \$ 505.0
+Audit Fees (1) \$ 478.6 \$ 565.0

-Audit-Related Fees
+Audit-Related Fees -

-Tax Fees (2) 35.1 67.0
+Tax Fees (2) 30.1 35.1

-Total \$ 600.1 \$ 572.0
+Total \$ 508.7 \$ 600.1

-(1) Audit fees represent fees for professional services provided in connection with the audit of our Financial Statements included herein, review of our quarterly consolidated financial statements, audit services provided in connection with other regulatory filings, issuance of consents and assistance with and review of documents filed with the SEC.
+- (1) Audit fees represent fees for professional services provided in connection with the audit of our Financial Statements included herein, review of our quarterly consolidated financial statements, audit services provided in connection with other regulatory filings, issuance of consents and assistance with and review of documents filed with the SEC. - (2) Tax fees represent fees for professional services provided in connection with various U.S. income tax compliance and information reporting matters.

 The audit committee of our board of directors has the authority to pre-approve permissible audit-related and non-audit services not prohibited by law to be performed by our independent auditors and associated fees.

 Engagements for proposed services either may be separately pre-approved by the audit committee or entered into pursuant to detailed pre-approval policies and procedures established by the audit committee, as long as the audit committee is informed on a timely basis of any engagement entered into on that basis.
-The audit committee separately pre-approved all engagements and fees paid to our principal accountant in 2011 and 2010.
+The audit committee separately pre-approved all engagements and fees paid to our principal accountant in 2012 and 2011.